 Health Behaviour in School-aged Children

 The “Health Behaviour in School-aged Children” study is a World Health Organization (WHO, regional office for Europe) collaborative cross-national study, which is conducted every four years in more than 40 (mostly European) countries.
 As its name suggests, the study aims to assess health and health behaviour in 11- to 15-year-old adolescents.
 In Switzerland, which joined the HBSC network in 1986, the study is conducted by Addiction Switzerland.
-The next data collection will take place in 2022 and first results will be published in March 2023.

 The Swiss HBSC study is funded by the Federal Office of Public Health (FOPH) and the Swiss cantons.